fspaolo/makesite/index.md

 ## Example

-To get you started we provide a full basic website structure (with a `Makefile` included):
+To get you started there a basic website example (with a `Makefile` included):

     example/